Basis sets¶

 The matrix used to project spherical functions from the unit sphere onto the detector.
 If

-is a residual between a projection from spherical to detector space and data from projectioni
+ris a residual between a projection from spherical to detector space and data from projectioni, thenM[i].T @ rgives the associated gradient in spherical harmonic space.

 - class mumott.methods.basis_sets.TrivialBasis(channels=1)[source]¶